-The Student Services Department is dedicated to removing the obstacles or barriers to students’ education and to create opportunities for success for students exhibiting a variety of needs.
-Specially trained professionals and a committed support staff work to assist students in achieving their potential.
-Services provided by the Student Services Department include Gifted Education, Guidance, Health and Wellness, Instructional Support/Student Assistance, Special Education and Student Assistance programs.
+The Student Services Department is dedicated to removing the obstacles or barriers to students’ education and creating opportunities for success for students exhibiting a variety of needs.
+Specially trained professionals and committed support staff work to assist students in achieving their potential.
+Services provided by the Student Services Department include Gifted Education, Guidance, Health and Wellness, Instructional Support/Student Assistance, Special Education, and Student Assistance programs.

 Child Find Notice

 A comprehensive psycho-educational evaluation may help answer your questions.
 Is your child having difficulty in school?
 Does your child have a disability?
 Is he or she in need of specially designed instruction?
 If you believe that your child may be in need of a special education program, an evaluation process to assess your child’s educational profile is available to you at no cost through Northwestern Lehigh School District.
 A special education program often involves adapting materials and modifying instruction to better meet your child’s specific learning needs.

 In order to request an evaluation, you will need to put your request in writing and address it to the building principal of your child’s school or the Director of Student Services.
 If you request these services, you may be asked to meet with the Student Support Team in your child’s school (or the school your child would attend in Northwestern Lehigh) to discuss your concerns.
 You may be asked to consider early intervening services prior to conducting a full evaluation.